Star on GitHub

 vuejs.org

-React enables the development of dynamic user interfaces with reusable components, enhancing performance and efficiency.
+Vue.js enables dynamic user interfaces with reusable components, enhancing performance and efficiency.

 freecodecamp.org